The nr. 1 success factor

 Multitasking = multi-focus and should be avoided as much as possible to be successful.
 I think Scrum or any other Agile framework can help you with this, but as always: it's about people.

-Make people aware of their multitasking and give them room to focus on thing at the time, and you will see a positive change.
+Make people aware of their multitasking and give them room to focus on one thing at the time, and you will see a positive change.
+People become more happy in their work.
+And that's exactly what they like!

-People, like you and me, like another thing very much too: completing a task.
+People like another thing too very much: completing a task.